Coffee Knowledge

 Yellowing

-The bean turns a yellowish hue and the scent of hay.
+The bean turns a yellowish color and emits a scent of hay.

 -